What is an ICO?

 2017 was an explosive year for ICOs with around $4 billion being invested in budding blockchain projects, most of which did not even have a working product.
-In this segment we will examine what an ICO is, how it works, how to safely participate.
-We will also show examples of successful ICOs and investigate why they have become so popular.
+In this segment we will examine what an ICO is, how it works and how to safely participate.

 What is an ICO?

 An Initial Coin Offering, abbreviated to ICO, is a practise of fundraising for blockchain projects, wherein tokens or cryptocurrencies are offered to investors before they are listed on the wider marketplace, such as exchanges.
 Investors are particularly willing to participate in ICOs as they are seen by many people to be the best time to pick up tokens while they are at their cheapest.

 ICOs are not necessarily always the best time to acquire a cryptocurrency as it is not guaranteed that a token will be valued above its ICO price once it becomes available for general trading.
 Several cryptocurrencies have traded below their ICO price after becoming available on exchanges.

 In practice an ICO is very similar to an IPO (Initial Public Offering) wherein it is the first time investors and the general public can purchase stock in a private company.
 IPOs are often carried out by smaller, younger companies looking to raise capital, although have also been done by established names like VISA, General Motors and Facebook.
 Similarly for cryptocurrencies, the tendency for ICOs is to be carried out by startups in the space, although larger companies such as Kodak have also explored the idea of running an ICO.